James Dickey (Texas politician)

-James Roy Dickey (born November 23, 1966) is an American executive from Austin, Texas and the former chairman of the Republican Party of Texas.
+James Roy Dickey (born November 23, 1966) is an American government relations executive, political strategist, and former chairman of the Republican Party of Texas.
 He was elected by the 64-member Republican State Executive Committee meeting in Austin on June 3, 2017, and re-elected at the state convention on June 15, 2018.
 In his third campaign he was defeated by Allen West on July 20, 2020.
+As state party chairman, he also served on the Republican National Committee (2017–2020), overseeing a voter registration initiative that registered over 223,000 new Republicans, including 87,900 in the final 90 days before the 2020 general election.

+Dickey is the founder and principal of JD Key Consulting, an Austin-based government relations firm providing strategic advisory and regulatory compliance expertise to businesses in data centers, energy, banking, and manufacturing.

 Early life and education

 Dickey moved to Texas with his family when he was in elementary school and attended Polytechnic High School in Fort Worth where he graduated valedictorian of his class.
 Dickey then attended Stanford University, where he received bachelor's degrees in Political Science and English and later Baylor University, where he received a Master of Business Administration.

-Dickey is CEO of JD Key, LLC, a business and political consulting firm, and a shareholder and board member of iManaging General Agency Holdings, LLC, the holding company of the insurance firm, iMGA, LLC.
-He has previously worked in the insurance industry for Kemper Insurance, Great American Insurance, and Republic Group.